mullvad/coding-guidelines/README.md

 ### Co-authored commits

-When multiple authors have made significant contributions to a commit&mdash;for instance, when squashing large commits from multiple authors into one commit&mdash;add co-author information to the commit message for the remaining authors:
+When multiple authors have made significant contributions to a commit, add co-author information to the commit message for the remaining authors.
+For example, when squashing large commits from multiple authors into one commit.

 ```bash
 $ git commit -m "A very good commit.